mitulgolakiya/laravel-api-generator/README.md

         edit.blade.php - To edit a record
         fields.blade.php - Common file of all model fields, which will be used create and edit record show.blade.php - To display a record

-While generating scaffold with APIs, repository will be generated, Controllers for view will be generated in Controller folder and Controller for API will be generated in specified in API Controller folder.

-url for api is generated with api_prefix value i.e

-        if api_prefix is api then url is like htttp://example.com/api/model

 Screenshots
 ------------